-Cristiano Ronaldo and Georgina Rodriguez Share Their Newborn Son Has Died - E!
+Cristiano Ronaldo and Georgina Rodríguez Share Their Newborn Son Has Died - E!
 Online

 "Delighted to announce we are expecting twins," the pair wrote alongside a photo of the duo with two sonograms on their respective Instagram posts in late October.
 "Our hearts are full of love-we can't wait to meet you #blessed."

-The couple's youngest children are not only the fifth and sixth children to join the athlete's family, but are also his second set of twins.
-Ronaldo first became a father in 2010 when he welcomed his son Cristiano Jr., 11.
+The couple's youngest children are not only the fifth and sixth children to join the athlete's family but are also his second set of twins.
+Ronaldo first became a father in 2010, when he welcomed his son Cristiano Jr., 11.
 "With the agreement of the mother, who wishes to remain anonymous," he announced on social media at the time.
 "I will have exclusive custody of my son."

-In June 2017, he confirmed he welcomed his twin son and daughter, Mateo and Eva, 4.
-The mother of his older twins has not been identified and it has been widely reported that the twins were welcomed via a surrogate.
-A month later, the athlete confirmed Georgina was pregnant.
+In June 2017, he confirmed that he'd welcomed his twin son and daughter, Mateo and Eva, 4.
+The mother of his older twins has not been identified, and it has been widely reported that the twins were welcomed via a surrogate.
+A month later, the athlete confirmed that his partner, Rodríguez, was pregnant.
 She gave birth to their first child together, daughter Alana, 3, in November 2017.

-Their statement also comes just weeks after Rodriquez gave a shoutout to Ronaldo on her Instagram, sharing photos of the soccer star, along with the family's four children.
+Their statement also comes just weeks after Rodríguez shared photos of the soccer star, along with their four children.

 "Every day by your side is happy and special.
-We love you infinitely," the model wrote on March 19.
+We love you infinitely," the model wrote alongside a March 19 Instagram post.
 "Thank you so much for being the best father in the world."

+Following the news, Manchester United, Ronaldo's football club, released a statement to social media, telling the team's forward, "Your pain is our pain.
+Sending love and strength to you and the family at this time."